Beit El: Settlement beginnings (1977–79)

+The settlement has been founded by the ultranationalist group Gush Emunim.

 While the government declared that requisition of the land was temporary, in the Beit El case of 1978 the Israeli High Court approved the settlement for reasons of "general security".
-The settlement had been founded by the ultranationalist group Gush Emunim.
 The state declared that the right of the settlers to remain in Beit El would expire upon the termination of its military necessity.

-On 10 April 1979, the Joint Settlement Committee of the Israeli Government and the World Zionist Organization endorsed the split into Beit El A and Beit El B. In 1997, when Beit El was awarded local council status, Beit El A and Beit El B again became a single settlement.
+On 10 April 1979, the Joint Settlement Committee of the Israeli Government and the World Zionist Organization endorsed the split into Beit El A and Beit El B.

+Development

+In 1997, when Beit El was awarded local council status, Beit El A and Beit El B again became a single settlement.